survivant/quarkus-quickstarts/mailer-quickstart/README.md

 Follow these [instructions](https://support.google.com/mail/answer/185833) to create the password.

 2. You need Java 11+.
 3. You need GraalVM and `native-image` installed and configured.
-Follows the [instructions](https://quarkus.io/guides/building-native-image) to download, install, and configure GraalVM.
+Follow the [instructions](https://quarkus.io/guides/building-native-image) to download, install, and configure GraalVM.

 ## Building the application